FAQs - General Information

 USA – Yes, but you will need to request a new I20 and pay a fee.

-UK – If you are on a Student Visitor visa, yes.
-If you are on a Tier 4 visa, you cannot.
+UK – If you are on a Short-term study visa this is possible.
+If you are on a Tier 4 visa you may change Kaplan locations – please contact us for further information.

 Canada – Yes.
 However, after arrival you cannot enter a course that requires a work permit.